Back to menu

 Remains of what may well have been the theatre have been discovered amongst the modern buildings of Pozzuoli, in 1855 and in the 1980's.

-Hypothetical plan and location of the theatre.
+Hypothetical plan and location of the theatre, in grey.

 Image: Peluso 2008, Tav.
 1.

-EDR101138 with a partial reconstruction.
+The inscription of Afer, with a partial reconstruction.
+EDR101138.
 Image: Camodeca 2002, fig. 2.

 Mimes were also performed in the theatre.
 As Costas Panayotakis points out, mime as a form of modern theatre should not be confused with what the Romans understood by the term 'mime': "Mime in Roman culture was primarily a type of popular entertainment which covered any kind of theatrical spectacle that did not belong to masked tragic and comic drama, and in which actors and actresses enacted mainly low-life situations and used words in their performances".
 A fragment from Suetonius' work De Poetis informs us that the mime-writer Decimus Laberius died in Puteoli in 44-43 BC (Laberius mimorum scriptor decimo mense post C. Caesaris interitum Puteolis moritur).
 One of his works, of which only tiny fragments survive, was entitled Lacus Avernus, the name of the famous lake near Puteoli.
-Inscriptions document three mime players in Puteoli, two of them Imperial freedmen, from the late 1st century AD to around 200 AD: Caius Ummidius Actius Anicetus, pantomimus; Lucius Aurelius Pylades, pantomimus temporis sui primus, "first of his time"; Marcus Aurelius Hilas Septentrio, known also from Sessa Aurunca (Caserta) as pantomimus temporis sui primus (EDR146137, EDR101530 and EDR106610, EDR105744).
+Inscriptions document three mime players in Puteoli, two of them Imperial freedmen, from the late first century AD to around 200 AD: Caius Ummidius Actius Anicetus, pantomimus; Lucius Aurelius Pylades, pantomimus temporis sui primus, "first of his time"; Marcus Aurelius Hilas Septentrio, known also from Sessa Aurunca (Caserta) as pantomimus temporis sui primus (EDR146137, EDR101530 and EDR106610, EDR105744).

 Aulus Gellius tells us about a literary entertainer in the theatre, performing around 140 AD: